 Exceptions must be approved by the Senior Vice President and Provost or the President and may not be delegated except when the Senior Vice President and Provost or the President is absent due to business travel, vacation, illness, or other leave.

 All standards set by the university must be met when including alcohol service at an event.
 Permission for serving alcohol beverages at any event held on UO owned or leased property must be obtained prior to the event.
-For more information on serving alcohol at events, see the Office of Risk Management’s Procedures for Hosting Events with Alcohol (http://orm.uoregon.edu/content/procedures-hosting-events-alcohol).
+For more information on serving alcohol at events, see the Office of Safety and Risk Services Procedures for Hosting Events with Alcohol (https://safety.uoregon.edu/request-serve-alcohol).